- Users activity has grown on multiple blockchains recently.

-In our last Crypto Basics article, we discussed the variety of different Solana wallets users can choose from to interact with Solana protocols.
-A few of those wallets were cross-chain compatible, and in this article, we will delve deeper into the world of cross-chain wallets.
+The last Crypto Basics article discussed the variety of different Solana wallets users can choose from to interact with Solana protocols.
+A few of those wallets were cross-chain compatible, and this article will delve deeper into the world of cross-chain wallets.

 Web3’s Multi-Chain Landscape Requires Multiple Wallets

 Solana is a scalable blockchain that is working towards providing a single platform for web-scale and composable decentralized applications (dApps).
 Being able to have dApps interact with each other on the same Layer 1 is a huge advantage, but it’s hard to ignore that Web3 is currently being developed across multiple chains.

 Due to the limitations of interoperability, every time users interact with dApps on different chains with different architectures, they have to switch their wallets to continue finalizing transactions.
 Having to go back and forth between different wallets can be annoying at best and confusing at worst–a lapse in UX that hampers future adoption.

 How Cross-chain Wallets Improve Web3 UX

 For example, if a user wants to transfer Token X from Blockchain ABC to Blockchain 123 through Wormhole or Allbridge, they need to approve transactions on both chains at different times.
 Now, imagine how much everyone hates pop-ups; the same kind of user experience is reproduced when a token bridge summons different web wallets for different chains.